camya/filament-title-with-slug/README.md

 ## Support us

-You can support my work with a [donation](https://www.paypal.com/paypalme/epicbundle) via PayPal.
+You can support my work with a [donation](https://www.paypal.com/paypalme/epicbundle).

 [Follow me on Twitter](https://twitter.com/camyaCom) for DEV updates.